Database Migration Tools: Flyway, Liquibase, Prisma Migrate, Drizzle Kit, and golang-migrate

 npx drizzle-kit push

-# Open Drizzle Studio (database browser)
+# Open Drizzle Studio (visual database browser)

 npx drizzle-kit studio